 Vaccines, Titers, and Nomographs

 I never recommend giving the Leptospirosis shot due to the high rate of side effects, including death.
 Here's an article about the Lepto vaccine and it's associated risks.
-Lepto vaccine: Know the risks! (dogsnaturallymagazine.com).
+Vaccinating For Leptospirosis In Dogs?
+Read This First (dogsnaturallymagazine.com).

 Your vet may recommend combo shots for your puppy.
 I personally try to find vaccines with fewer combinations.